Constitution

 Social Responsibility Evaluation

 Within our Editorial Board we have at least two members holding the role of Social Responsibility Champions (SRC).
 While associate editors, that is, the editorial members who handle a specific submission, have expertise on the discussed topics, SRCs have substantial experience in navigating issues of ethics, social justice, or history of science in the respective area.
 Any of the people involved in an article’s review process can trigger the Social Responsibility Evaluation (SRE) procedure for a given submission (i.e., authors can check a box in the submission portal, reviewers in the review form, but also the associate editor, senior editors, or the editor in chief).
-In this case, one SRC will be invited to review the ‘Social Impact & Responsibility’ (SIR) subsection.
-The Associate Editor handling the manuscript cannot act in the SRC role and therefore two independent such roles exist at R2, deemed equality competent.
+In this case, one SRC will be invited to review the ‘Social Impact & Responsibility’ (SIR) subsection in addition to the other invited reviewers.
+The Associate Editor handling the manuscript cannot act in the SRC role and therefore two independent such roles exist at R2, deemed equally competent.
 The SRC will review the potential for societal impact and responsibility, potentially inviting reviewers with expertise on the topic to provide feedback that will be sent alongside the peer-review reports to the authors.
 The decision to ‘Accept’ a manuscript cannot be made until both the SRC and the Associate Editor agree to sign off the manuscript as having responsibly considered the potential societal impact of the work.
 Up to three rounds of revision may be requested.
-An opportunity to discuss the issues raised with the SRC will be offered (i.e. a video call, Q&A google doc, etc.).
-A lack of engagement from the authors' part with the SRC’s (and its reviewers’) concerns for the SIR section, leading to an unbridgeable disagreement after the third revision can result in a Rejection decision.
+An opportunity to discuss the issues raised with the SRC will be offered (i.e., a video call, Q&A google doc, etc.).
+A lack of engagement from the authors' part with the SRC’s (and its reviewers’) concerns for the SIR section, leading to an unbridgeable disagreement after the third revision will result in a Rejection decision.

 Shared Editorial Authority